Dummy Ticket Cost & Risks: What You Need to Know

 You’ll pay extra when your needs go beyond the basics.
 Multi-city itineraries or complex routes that avoid certain transit countries take more work to arrange.
 The same goes for urgent, last-minute requests where you need the document within minutes, or for special support like having someone on call while you’re at the embassy.

-Premium services cost more, but they make sense when you want total certainty that your visa application will go smoothly.
+Premium services cost more, but they make sense when you want total certainty that your visa application will go smoothly, especially in 2025's stricter digital era.

 Free vs Paid Dummy Tickets: Is “Free” Really Free?